melonpocky/melonpocky.github.io/_pages/about.md

 ---
 Hello!
 Welcome to my site!

-I am a sophomore student majoring in Computer Science, focusing on Cybersecurity at El Camino College.
+I am a junior majoring in Computer Science, focusing on Cybersecurity at California State University Northridge.

-I will be transferring to California State University Northridge during fall 2021 for Computer Science and I hope to graduate in the spring of 2023 with my BS in Computer Science.
+I hope to graduate in the spring of 2023 with my BS in Computer Science.
 When I am finished with my Bachelor's, I hope that I am able to pursue a PhD within the realm of Cybersecurity as we face many threats within our digital landscape today.

-This summer, I will be mentored by [Theresa Migler](https://theresamigler.com/) at Cal Poly SLO to research the network collaboration within Cal Poly SLO faculty.

-If you would like to learn more about my research during Summer, please refer [here](https://melonpocky.github.io/cradreu/).
+I do a lot of things, this blargh is merely a portfolio of my work in computer science.

 The website is still in development so please bear with me.